Leon Lagerlöf

 John Leonard "Leon" Lagerlöf (8 April 1870 – 30 November 1951) was a Swedish sport shooter who competed in the 1912 Summer Olympics, in the 1920 Summer Olympics, and in the 1924 Summer Olympics.

-In 1912 he finished 29th in the 600 metre free rifle competition.
+In 1912, he finished 29th in the 600 metre free rifle competition.

-Eight years later he won the silver medal as member of the Swedish team in the team small-bore rifle event and the bronze medal in the team 300 metre military rifle, standing competition.
-In the team free rifle event he finished sixth.
+Eight years later, he won the silver medal as a member of the Swedish team in the team small-bore rifle event and the bronze medal in the team 300 metre military rifle, standing competition.
+He finished sixth in the team free rifle event.
 He also participated in the 300 metre free rifle, three positions event and in the 50 metre small-bore rifle competition.

 In 1924 he finished twelfth in the 50 metre rifle, prone competition.